-Power House south of Mill #2 between 1903 and 1911.
+south of the #2 Mill between 1903 and 1911.
 The 1970s HABS photographs show the building as a one-story structure with a flat roof and paired 3-over-3 sash windows.
 The Power House was located within the original 1973 District boundaries but was not referenced in the nomination form.

 The western portion of the building adjacent to the river remains, set into the slope of the site, below the grade of the mill buildings and primarily visible from the opposite side of the river.
-The extant portion is accessed by a concrete staircase and pathway located south of Mill #2.
+The extant portion is accessed by a concrete staircase and pathway located south of the #2 Mill.
 The foundation has two arches that allow water to flow underneath the structure.
 The window and door openings are infilled with plywood and concrete block, and there is much deterioration along the roofline.